Frequently Asked Questions

 - Discuss why you want to pursue the Ed.D.

 - Indicate why you are interested in the Ed.D. program in K-12 Leadership at the University of Houston (why this degree is instrumental in your efforts to achieve your goals as an educational leader)

-- Provide information about the faculty with whom you are interested in working
+- Provide information about at least two program area faculty with whom you are interested in working

 Who can/should write my letters of reference?